tablelandnetwork/docs/docs/gateway-api/query-formatting.md

 title: Query formatting
 description: Transform the output of a read query into your desired format.
 keywords:
-  - validator api
+  - gateway api
   - query formatting
 ---

-The Validator API `/query` endpoint response can be manipulated into a specific format.
+The Gateway API `/query` endpoint response can be manipulated into a specific format.
 This allows developers to take the data from a `SELECT` statement and either extract, unwrap, or further format the data.
 It can be especially useful when trying to "pull" values out of an array or similar from within a response.

 ## Adding path parameters